 Over 4.2 million Master's and doctoral papers from 1,100 colleges, universities and research institutions worldwide.

-Subset of ProQuest Dissertations & Theses' collection that enables free retrieval of academic works authors have opted to publish as Open Access.
-Includes links to commercial ProQuest Dissertations & Theses and Dissertations Express sites.
+Subset of ProQuest Dissertations & Theses Global collection that enables free retrieval of academic works whose authors have opted to publish as Open Access.
+Also features links to ProQuest-hosted Open Access content from scholarly journals, books, and audiovisual content.